Flynn McGarry: Career

 At sixteen years old, McGarry finished his high school examinations and moved to New York City, where he opened his own pop-up restaurant, Eureka NYC, in the West Village.
 The only chef at Eureka NYC, McGarry cooks a 14-course tasting menu inspired in part by his international travels.

 As of 2014, McGarry was writing an autobiography.
 McGarry cites Daniel Humm, René Redzepi and Thomas Keller as cooking inspirations.

 In 2015, McGarry was named one of Time magazine's thirty most influential teens.
 In 2016, McGarry presented a dish for a pressure test in the eighth season of Masterchef Australia.

-In early 2018 McGarry opened his first permanent restaurant, Gem in the Lower East Side.
+In early 2018 McGarry opened his first permanent restaurant, Gem on the Lower East Side.
 Gem serves a $200, 12-15 course menu to a dining room of 12 guests over a period of 2 hours, In June 2019, Gem closed for 3 months so McGarry could travel and get more inspirations.
 He traveled to Los Angeles, Barcelona, London, Paris and Copenhagen.

 In 2018, a documentary film about McGarry, entitled Chef Flynn, premiered at SXSW.

 In 2021, he took part as a guest in an episode of the tenth season on MasterChef Italia.